 Smooth integration and successful validation.

-Today's automotive products, mainly vehicles but more and more transportation solutions, are highly complex mechatronic systems.
-Many components are working together to create the experience desired by customers.
-Transportation solutions are becoming more and more integrated with each other and with the environment and bring new challenges to traditional integration and validation methods.
-The market requests faster delivery times and shorter issue resolutions than ever, generating additional challenges to the product development and maintenance.
+More and more of today's automotive products, are incredibly complex mechatronic systems with many components working together to create a highly-optimized experience for customers.
+These transportation solutions are becoming more integrated with each other and their environment than ever before.
+The market requires faster delivery times and shorter issue resolutions.
+As a result, this brings new and great challenges to traditional integration and validation methods, with additional complications to the product development and maintenance.

-iProcess helps designing and documenting the strategy for simple and complex projects, to determine or evaluate existing or planned tool chain, test systems and plans.
+iProcess will help you design and document scalable strategies for simple and complex projects, as well as determine or evaluate existing or planned tool chains, test systems and plans.

 What is system integration in automotive?